 \subsection{Review of the Haug cobordism}

-This is a review of \cite{haug2015lagrangian}'s mutation cobordism between the Chekanov and product torus.
+This is a review of the mutation cobordism constructed in \cite{haug2015lagrangian} between the monotone Chekanov and product torus in $(\CC^2)\setminus \{z_1z_2=1\}$.
 We assemble this cobordism from pieces built in Lefschetz fibrations.
-The fibration we consider is $W=z_1z_2: \CC^2\to \CC$, which has a single singular fiber at the origin with a single node.
+The fibration we consider is $W=z_1z_2: \CC^2\to \CC$, which has a single nodal fiber at the origin.

 We first give a description of Lagrangian surgery in Lefschetz fibrations.
 Consider the paths